zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Toni: I do write about happy childhoods.
 All of the  children and teenagers in my books are very resilient.
 They are survivors.

-Morris: I was thinking about children who have norm al childhoods with two parents living in the suburbs.
+Morris: I was thinking about children who have normal childhoods with two parents living in the suburbs.

 Toni: You call that normal?
 You think they’d be hap py?
 I bet there’s an underbelly of crime and misery in most seemingly pe rfect families.